Skip Navigation

 • Section D: Competencies, skills, and access

 • Discuss how the proposed project aligns with and extends your demonstrated expertise and track record (creative activities and/or program of research and scholarship).
-How does the project relate to what you have already achieved, and in what ways does it move your scholarship or art in a new direction?
+How does the project relate to what you have already achieved, and in what ways does it move your scholarship in a new direction?
 Specify any language competencies or digital technology experience needed for the project.

 • If relevant, explain your plans for accessing necessary materials.
 If working with Human Subjects, what kinds of institutional and local/community permissions have been secured?
 If working in archives, collections, or other institutions, what arrangements for access have been made?